fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12a.md

   ...
 ```

 The options, or flags, *-it* make sure we can interact with the container.
 And after the image, in this case ubuntu, we have the command to be executed inside the container when we start it.
-You can try other commands that the ubuntu image might have the tools for, for example, try `container run --rm ubuntu ls`. *ls* will list all of the files in the directory and --rm will remove the container after execution.
+You can try other commands that the ubuntu image might have the tools for, for example, try *docker container run --rm ubuntu ls*. *ls* will list all of the files in the directory and --rm will remove the container after execution.

 Let's continue with our first ubuntu container with the **index.js** file inside of it.
 It has stopped running since we exited it.
 We can list all of the containers with `container ls -a`, the *-a* (or --all) will list containers that have already been exited.